What cultural faux pas should I try to avoid making in Sri Lanka?

 We asked people in Sri Lanka if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

-"Not yet :-) But I have heard, you should never mistake Sri Lankans as Indians which apparently drives them up the wall," said a member in Colombo, Sri Lanka.
+"Not yet :-) But I have heard, you should never mistake Sri Lankans as Indians which apparently drives them up the wall," mentioned another expat when asked about moving to Colombo, Sri Lanka.

 Other Questions: